 In the simulation each week is represented by four 15-minute periods.
 The task of each family is to provide food, shelter, and other basic necessities during the simulation while interacting with various community resources (e.g. bank, pawnshop, childcare center, school, employer, grocery store, etc.) that are staffed by volunteers.
 Afterward, participants and staffers conduct a debriefing.

-We need 24 volunteers to staff each simulation.
+The Poverty Simulations at Drake happen each November.
+We need approximately 24 volunteers to staff each simulation.
 See the list of roles for more details.
 You can request a specific role or elect to be randomly selected.

 We ask that volunteers arrive 30 minutes before the simulation starts in order to complete training for the experience.
 You can choose to help out with one of both of the poverty simulations.
 Please contact Amanda Martin if you would like to volunteer and she will be in touch with you shortly.